 Note To connect a device to the operating system (OS), you should read the chapter appropriate for your OS in the NetBackup Media Manager Device Configuration Guide.
-The Device Configuration Guide is available on your installation CD in Acrobat format.
+The Device Configuration Guide is available on your NetBackup CD-ROM in Acrobat format.

-Caution An improperly configured device may lead to loss of data during a restore.
+Caution An improperly configured device may lead to backup and/or restore failures.